shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 # Introduction

-In this tutorial you will learn how to create a subgraph from an NFT smart contract running on Ethereum mainnet, deploy it to the Subgraph Studio, and then use the Subgraph Studio Playground to query the subgraph.
+In this tutorial you will learn how to create a subgraph from an ERC-721 smart contract on Ethereum mainnet, deploy it to the Subgraph Studio, and then use the Subgraph Studio Playground to query the subgraph for information about the indexed transactions.

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)